locluong09/seismic-based-bedload-transport-models/README.md

 ## Installation

-You can install the package using either pip or by cloning this repo and install locally:
+You can install the package using either pip or by cloning this repo and install it locally:

 ```bash
 pip install seismic_bedload